You can use the Export tool to backup all of your content or move your content to a new WordPress site.

 Export Your Content to Another Blog or Platform

 It’s your content; you can do whatever you like with it.
-Go to Tools -> Export in your WordPress.com dashboard to download an XML file of your blog’s content.
-This format, which we call WordPress eXtended RSS or WXR, will contain your posts, pages, comments, categories, and tags.
+Go to My Site → Settings and select the Export tab to download a copy of your blog’s content.
+The content will be delivered as a series of XML files, which will contain your posts, pages, comments, categories, tags, and references to your site’s images.

 If you would like to move your blog to a self-hosted WordPress.org installation, take a look at these recommended web hosts.